LiberTEM/LiberTEM/docs/source/udf.rst

 a simplified `MapReduce programming model <https://en.wikipedia.org/wiki/MapReduce>`_, where the intermediate re-keying and shuffling step is omitted.

-It can be helpful to review :doc:`some general concepts <concepts>` before reading the following sections.
+It can be helpful to review :ref:`some general concepts <concepts>` before reading the following sections.

 Getting started